Peddle/ldj/README.md

-# LDJ - Mycrocoin Smoke Test
+# LDJ - mycrocoin Smoke Test

-The theme of the jam is 'Running Out Of Space' so we are making a Battle Royale game with a resource/currency management aspect.
+The theme of the jam is 'Running Out Of Space' so we are making a Battle Royale game with resource/currency management aspects.

 ### Developers